 Could Orlov's story be believed?
 Was he an agent provocateur, as

-some of Rettie's colleagues believed, or under the control of the KGB?
+some of Rettie's colleagues believed, or under the control of the

 Could Reuters put out a story that had a single and rather dubious

 source?
-Rettie and his boss at Reuters, Sidney Weiland, concluded that
+Rettie and his boss at Reuters, Sidney Weiland, concluded

 they had to believe the story.
 Rettie left on the plane for Stockholm